Interview Query

 3. Marketing Strategy - Although data analysts work cross-functionally, pricing analysts are usually embedded within marketing and sales teams.
 They work closely with marketing or sales to develop competitive pricing strategies and drive growth.

 4. Market/Industry Analysis - Pricing analysts must have a strong command of the business landscape and understand how a combination of seasonal cycles and consumer trends impact sales.
-A pricing analyst can perform competitive analysis to quantify the differential value of your product and help to define the unique selling propositions for sales and marketing.
+A pricing analyst can perform competitive analysis to quantify the differential value of your product and help define the unique selling propositions for sales and marketing.

 Should You Become a Pricing Analyst?